NodeOS/NodeOS/Building-From-Source.md

 Once you've installed the correct dependencies for your operating system you can start with the installation of NodeOS.

 **_Note: If you have Arch Linux you need to set python2 as default binary when you run `python`.
-Because the standart python binary is python3 and nodegyp dont uses it._** To do this, run following commands:
+Because the standard python binary is python3 and nodegyp doesn't uses it._** To do this, run following commands:

 ```bash
 $ cd /usr/bin